How It Started

 tools and printing plates.
 And the artists kept coming.
 By the fourth year, the business had grown again to a

 point where Dan needed extra help.
 Hiring several employees and furthering his vision of making a difference for

 In 1983, Daniel Smith Inc moved its manufacturing and retail into a large Seattle facility.
 Today, you will find

-several Daniel Smith stores, an award winning catalog and, of course, Daniel Smith Online.
+several Daniel Smith stores and, of course, Daniel Smith Online.

 Like the inks Dan first made some 30 years ago, Daniel Smith's watercolors, oil colors and acrylic paints are

 made of superior quality and often offer colors available nowhere else.